How to Start a Record Label

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a record label?
+How much can a record label owner make?

 But those profits aren’t typical, and independent labels tend to make much less.
 DJ Mag reports that no labels make profits during their first few years in operation, but as they develop a body of work, record labels start to enjoy multiple revenue streams, which can lead to increased profits.
 If a label owner has an eye for great talent, understands how to curate that talent to appeal to its audience, and has a bit of luck, the label can be profitable.